 Research Projects

-2018 – PRESENT: PhD Research Project, “Re-embroidering Blackwork: exploring digital reconstruction and interpretation through contemporary art practice”, a Collaborative Doctoral Partnership between Sheffield Hallam University and The Victoria & Albert Museum.
+2018 – PRESENT: PhD Research Project, “Re-embroidering Blackwork: unpicking the museum collection through contemporary art practice”, a Collaborative Doctoral Partnership between Sheffield Hallam University and The Victoria & Albert Museum.

-2017 – 2020: The Interlace Project – a D-LAB co-commission with Derby Silk Mill Museum of Making.
+2017 – 2020: The Interlace Project – a D-LAB co-commission with The Museum of Making at Derby Silk Mill.

 Grants and Bursaries